ygahounzo/h-NUMO/README.md

 h-NUMO is

-- [Easy to install](https://ygahounzo.github.io/h-NUMO/installation.html) either on laptop or HPC systems.
+- Easy to [install](https://ygahounzo.github.io/h-NUMO/installation.html) either on laptop or HPC systems.

-- Easy to configure: all the parameters are specified in a single [input file](https://ygahounzo.github.io/h-NUMO/running.html).
+- Simple to configure: all the parameters are specified in a single [input file](https://ygahounzo.github.io/h-NUMO/running.html).
 The user can also define their own initial conditions.

 - Easy to learn with an extensive [online documentation](https://ygahounzo.github.io/h-NUMO/index.html).